-A green card is a key to becoming a United States citizen.
+If you’re an immigrant, a green card is the key to becoming a United States citizen.
 The formal term for a green card is legal permanent residency.
 Having a green card allows you to legally live and work in the United States.

-Determine your Eligibility Category
+Determine Your Eligibility Category

 Category 1: Green Card Through Family

-- If you get married or turn 21 years old things change and immigration law states you will have to wait longer in order to get a green card through a U.S. citizen relative.
+If you get married or turn 21 years old, things change, and immigration law states you will have to wait longer in order to get a green card through a U.S. citizen relative.

 Category 2: Green Card Through a Job

 The business must create at least 10 permanent jobs within the United States.
 The form to fill out would be Form I-526 Immigrant Petition by Alien Entrepreneur.

-Category 3: Being a Refugee or Asylee
+Category 3: Being a Refugee or an Asylee

-- Refugees are required to apply for a green card after being in the country for a year.
+- Refugees are required to apply for a Green Card after being in the country for a year.

-- Asylees are not required to apply for green cards.
+- Asylees are not required to apply for Green Cards.

 Filing the Petition

-- Immediate relatives of U.S. citizens and green card holders must complete Form I-130 Petition for an Alien Relative.
+- Immediate relatives of U.S. citizens and Green Card holders must complete Form I-130 Petition for an Alien Relative.

 - If you’re applying through your employer, they must file Form I-140 Immigrant Petition for an Alien Worker.

-- Refugees and asylees typically do not need to file an immigrant petition if they meet the requirements to adjust status and get a green card.
+Refugees and asylees typically do not need to file an immigrant petition if they meet the requirements to adjust status and get a Green Card.

 Checking Visa Availability

-The number of visas available varies by each immigrant category and by what country you are coming from.
+The number of visas available varies by each immigrant category and by what country you are coming from:

 - Immediate relatives of U.S. citizens do not have to wait long for a visa because there is an unlimited number of visas for this category.

-- “priority date” and be put on a waiting list until your visa is available,
+- There are a limited number of visas for relatives not considered immediate or for those applying through employment.
+You will be sent a “priority date” and put on a waiting list until your visa is available.

 Filing Form I-485 Application to Adjust Status